Missed Connection Compensation

 How can I avoid missing a connecting flight?

 To ensure you don’t miss your connecting flight, you need to give yourself enough time between flights.

 That sounds simple enough, doesn’t it?

-The problem is with airlines often creating a minuscule open window to connect between flights, this can be a tough rule to follow.
+The problem is, airlines often create a minuscule open window to connect between flights, so this can be a tough rule to follow.

 Here are some questions you should ask yourself when considering if the flight’s layover time is sufficient:

-Also, bear in mind that if your layover time is between thirty to forty-five minutes, this is not actually a lot of time.
+Also, bear in mind that if your layover time is between 45 minutes to an hour, this is not actually a lot of time.
 So avoid doing time-waster activities like window shopping or making lengthy phone calls.

 What happens if you miss a connecting flight on purpose?

 As can be expected, if you are responsible for missing your connecting flight, the airline is not obligated to pay you any compensation.

 If you ask the airline to assist you with your re-booking, they may oblige.
 However, they are under no obligation to do so.